 Eclipses are a great time to stay in, meditate, and do your inner work.
 In fact, they provide an especially rich opportunity to connect with spirit because the ‘veils’ are thin.

-I always receive a lot of phone calls from clients who just made major decisions during the eclipse cycle (i.e. in the 2 week period that separates the Lunar and Solar eclipses).
+Back on the topic of material reality: I always receive a lot of phone calls from clients who just made major decisions during the eclipse cycle (i.e. in the 2-4 week period that separates the Lunar and Solar eclipses).

 They want to know if things will work out, despite the timing.
 For example, one had just bought a house.
 Another had signed a contract for her dream job.
 One more had met a man she was over the moon about.